 10:30–11:00 — Reachability Types, Traces and Full Abstraction, Benedict Bunting and Andrzej Murawski

-11:00–11:30 — Pushdown Normal-Form Bisimulation: A Nominal Context-Free Approach to Program Equivalence (Extended Abstract), Vasileios Koutavas, Yu-Yang Lin, and Nikos Tzevelekos
+11:00–11:30 — Pushdown Normal-Form Bisimulation: A Nominal Context-Free Approach to Program Equivalence, Vasileios Koutavas, Yu-Yang Lin, and Nikos Tzevelekos

 11:30–12:00 — A Trace Model of an Imperative Multi-Stage Language, Haoxuan Yin, Andrzej Murawski, and Luke Ong